 Lower Limb Prosthetic Management 1(LLP I) covers a comprehensive range of prosthetic management of amputation levels of the lower limb through the tibia and points distal.
 Bony and muscular anatomy, surface anatomy, kinesiology, and biometrics relative to the lower limb are covered in depth with special attention on amputees.
 Conditions resulting in lower limb amputation are explored, historical prosthetic approaches to prosthetic practices are reviewed, and modern prosthetic devices, components, and approaches are covered in depth.
-Students learn about, observe, and then perform essential aspects of prosthetic care for amputees with an intact knee including patient assessment and communication, K-Level evaluation and designation, device design recommendation, measurement and casting, component and material selection, positive model optimization, device fabrication, prosthetic alignment and transfer, device application and fitting principles, gait deviation detection, patient follow up, and more.
+Students learn about, observe, and then perform essential aspects of prosthetic care for amputees with an intact knee including patient assessment and communication, K-Level evaluation and designation, device design recommendation, measurement and casting, component and material selection, positive model optimization, device fabrication, prosthetic alignment and transfer, device application and fitting principles, gait deviation detection, patient device training, gait considerations, device maintenance, volume management, patient follow up, and more.
 LLP I also covers prosthetic foot evaluation and selection and prosthetic management specific to partial foot and Syme's amputees, children, soldiers, and bilateral amputees.